Luya Wang

 Spinal open books and symplectic fillings with exotic fibers (with Hyunki Min and Agniva Roy). arXiv:2410.10697.

-Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds (with Mateo Galdeano, Daniel Platt and Yuuji Tanaka). arXiv:2310.03451.
+Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds (with Mateo Galdeano, Daniel Platt and Yuuji Tanaka).
+Journal of Geometric Analysis, to appear. arXiv:2310.03451.

 On Donaldson's four-six question (with Amanda Hirschi). arXiv:2309.07041.
 Slides.
 Recording.